OMC offers an effective way for smokers to overcome their tobacco addiction

 Ozarks Medical Center (OMC) and the American Lung Association will be offering the

-Freedom From Smoking program, a 7-week smoking cessation class for adults.
-Eight meetings will
+Freedom From Smoking program, a 8-week smoking cessation class for adults.
+Meetings will be

-be held during the session beginning on Monday, July 20 from 10:00 to
+held every Wednesday during the session beginning on Wednesday, July 6

 As America’s gold standard smoking cessation program for over 25 years,